kirankunigiri/peertalk-simple/README.md

 ![License MIT](https://img.shields.io/badge/license-MIT-blue.svg)
 ![License MIT](https://img.shields.io/badge/build-passing-brightgreen.svg)

-This library simplifies [peertalk](https://github.com/rsms/peertalk) by rsms, and allows for simplified communication between iOS and Mac devices via USB.
+This library simplifies [peertalk](https://github.com/rsms/peertalk) by Rasmus, and allows for simplified communication between iOS and Mac devices via USB.
 This project contains 2 things.

 - A **detailed tutorial** on how to use peertalk
   - Lengthy and complex